 About the Author

-Ashton Stegman is the 2019 Marketing Intern at Mark Andy’s global headquarters in St. Louis, MO.
+Ashton Stegman was the 2019 Marketing Intern at Mark Andy’s global headquarters in St. Louis, MO.
 She is studying strategic communication at the University of Missouri and is interested in content creation, social media, and expanding her knowledge of the printing industry.
 You can also find Ashton on LinkedIn.